How Tax-Efficient Is Your Mutual Fund?

 Tax frenzy may reach a fever pitch in April, but it's a mistake to only consider your tax bill around tax time.
 Whether you're just starting out or are a longtime investor looking to make changes to your portfolio, understanding a fund's tax efficiency can mean more money in your pocket in the long run.
 Below we'll take a look at some basic metrics that will help you gauge how tax-friendly a fund is.

 What Taxes Are You Paying?

 Fund investors are at a disadvantage when it comes to taxes.
 Stock investors pay taxes on an investment only if they have pocketed dividends or income or have sold the fund for a profit.
-Exchange-traded funds that track broad swaths of the market have also been quite tax-efficient over time.
+Exchange-traded funds have also been quite tax-efficient over time.